joshua-liew/portfolio.blogs-markdown/01_introduction.md

 ### To Put In Time & Effort

-On a similar note, Michael Paulson (better known as ThePrimeagen, former Netflix engineer) speaking on 'Developer Excellence', states that with such a mindset then, you can take a chance on yourself.
+On a similar note, Michael Paulson (better known as ThePrimeagen, former Netflix engineer) speaking on 'Developer Excellence', states that with such a mindset you can then take a chance on yourself.
 > When something is super difficult - say Groovy, a language you never worked on, and a tech-stack you never worked on, being the youngest person out of everybody on your team -